edongdongchen/EI/README.md

 ## Train

-To train EI for a task (inpainting or CT), run
+To train EI for a given inverse problem (inpainting or CT), run
 ```
 python3 demo_train.py --task 'inpainting'
 ```